 MSP is the MSP

 ID that is required, and

-ROLE is either one of the two strings
+ROLE is one of the four strings

-admin.
+peer.
 Examples of valid principals are

 'Org0.admin' (any administrator of the